cjones6/yesweckn/README.md

 The code runs on a CPU or GPU, although it is intended to be run on a GPU.
 To run it on a CPU change the line `device = torch.device('cuda:0')` in the file src/default_params.py to `device = torch.device('cpu')`

+This version of the code is not compatible with Python 3 and is not compatible with older versions of PyTorch.
+The code has not been tested on Windows operating systems.

 Contact
 -----------------